-The 2013 walks schedule is now available.
-The season begins on April 20 and walks are held monthly, typically on the third Saturday of the month.
+The 2013 Sammamish Walks season is now closed.
+A schedule for 2014 should be available in February and guided walks will begin in April.
+Guided walks are held monthly from April through October, typically on the third Saturday of the month.
 Walks start at 10 AM and last for 1-1/2 to 2 hours.

 - Walks are led by volunteers – wildlife experts, naturalists, photographers, parks commissioners and others – all of them knowledgeable and enthusiastic about our regional parks and trails.

 - Bring your cameras or binoculars but leave your dogs at home as we will be focusing on plants and wildlife.

 - To sign up, go to the Home page and click on the links included with the walk descriptions.